Nicholas Ostrowski

 Nicholas is a specialist health & safety and regulatory barrister who has been instructed for and against a wide variety of regulators including the Health & Safety Executive (HSE), Fire and Rescue Authorities, the Food Standards Agency (FSA), the Office of Gas and Electricity Markets (OFGEM), local authorities and other.
 He also appears regularly in Inquests often appearing for parties who are facing potential investigations or sanctions from regulatory bodies.

-• R(Fold Hill Foods Ltd) v Food standards Agency [2023] EWHC 2271 – challenge to FSA’s handling of a recall of c.£7m of cat food following an outbreak of pancytopenia amongst cats
+• R(Fold Hill Foods Ltd) v Food Standards Agency [2023] EWHC 2271 – challenge to FSA’s handling of a recall of c.£7m of cat food following an outbreak of pancytopenia amongst cats

-• R (Higginshaw Abbattoir Ltd) v Greater Manchester Magistrates’ Court [2022] EWHC 378 (Admin)
+• Higginshaw Abattoir Ltd v Greater Manchester Magistrates’ Court [2022] EWHC 378 – validity of summons against food business operator

-• R (Trotman) v Crown Court at Guildford), Surrey County Council intervening [2021] EWHC 2087 (Admin) – applicability of the Fire Safety Order to vessels
+• R (Trotman) v Crown Court at Guildford, Surrey County Council intervening [2021] EWHC 2087 (Admin) – applicability of the Fire Safety Order to vessels

 • Ofgem v Economy Energy – allegations of mis-selling to vulnerable customers by Ofgem